infradise/visualkube-bug-reporting/README.md

 [Visualkube](https://visualkube.com) is a Kubernetes collaboration dashboard for smart DevOps.

+- Note: The canonical pronunciation of Visualkube
+  - As the canonical pronunciation of kubectl is "cube control", the canonical pronunciation of Visualkube is "visual cube".
+  - For more information, take a look at [Kubernetes v1.9 changelog](https://github.com/kubernetes/kubernetes/blob/release-1.9/CHANGELOG-1.9.md?plain=1#L1461)

 ## Visualkube Docs

 [Visualkube online user manual](https://docs.visualkube.com) provides Visualkube documentation, user's guide, faqs, etc.